Aug 27, 2020

 ADAM GOPNIK: Force of interrogation or enhanced interrogation.

 SOREN: That makes a big difference.
 And part of what Carlin is saying is that, like, now that it's PTSD, we are not having the appropriate reaction to it.
-I mean, it's f***ing shell-shock.
+I mean, it's [bleep] shell shock.

-[ARCHIVE CLIP, George Carlin: I'll bet you if we'd have still been calling it shell shock, some of those Vietnam veterans might have gotten the attention they needed at the time.
+ARCHIVE CLIP, George Carlin: I'll bet you if we'd have still been calling it shell shock, some of those Vietnam veterans might have gotten the attention they needed at the time.
+I'll bet you that.
 I'll bet you that.]

-ADAM GOPNIK: But now you're putting your finger on the -- this is where the rubber meets the road.
-Does the use of euphemism, does that really robbed us of some understanding?
+ADAM GOPNIK: And now you're putting your finger on the—this is where the rubber meets the road.
+Does the use of euphemism—does that really rob us of some understanding?

 SOREN: And Adam Gopnik surprisingly says maybe not.